dbt Consultant vs In-House Engineer: The Analytics Engineering Handoff Decision

 A text-first handoff template covering documentation standards, knowledge-transfer sessions, parallel running, escalation rules, and the final readiness checklist for moving analytics work from consultant to in-house ownership.

-If the handoff conversation is really exposing broader trust, governance, or reporting fragility, start with Revenue Analytics or Data Foundation.
+If the handoff conversation is really exposing broader trust, governance, or reporting fragility, start with Data Foundation.
 If the blocker is getting business stakeholders and data owners to agree on what is actually being asked for, start earlier with Translate the Ask.

 Download the Analytics Engineering Handoff Checklist (PDF)